Chirojeugd-Vlaanderen/civicrm.net/README.md

 I will keep you informed when this project becomes more or less stable.

+## Entities, Requests, EntityRequests

+The datacontracts in Chiro.CiviCrm.Api are divided into 3 types:

+* Entities: Complete entities that are returned by the API as results.
+* Requests: Things you send to the api.
+In most cases, properties that are null are ignored.
+This makes it easy to search on certain properties, or to update certain properties.
+But it will be hard to reset nullable properties.
+* EntityRequests: Entities that are requests as well.
+Null-properties are passed to the API, so EntityRequests are not that useful for searching.

+The handling of the null properties depends on the attributes of the data members.
+The way this is implemented, is not very transparent.
+I am not sure yet how to fix this.

 ## How to get the examples/unit tests to work

 The example program is a console application: Chiro.CiviCrm.Wcf.Example.
 It contains